 - Your doctor or other health care provider performs additional tests or services during the same visit.

-- The preventative benefits don't cover these additional tests or services.
+- The preventive benefits don't cover these additional tests or services.

 This visit includes a review of your medical and social history related to your health and education and counseling about preventive services, including these:

 - Certain screenings, flu and pneumococcal shots, and referrals for other care, if needed.